RakhithJK/python-telegram-bot-python-telegram-bot-wiki/Exceptions,-Warnings-and-Logging.md

 **Example:** You're trying to send a message, but the user blocked the bot.
 An `Forbidden` exception, a subclass of `TelegramError`, will be raised and delivered to your error handler, so you can delete it from your conversation list, if you keep one.

+> [!NOTE]
-**Note:** The error handler might be only your last resort - of course you can also handle exceptions as they occur.
+>  The error handler might be only your last resort - of course you can also handle exceptions as they occur.
 Only uncaught exceptions are forwarded to the error handler.

+Other common approaches for more fine-grained error handling are using `try-except` in crucial places or by implementing a custom retry-mechanism by subclassing [`BaseRequest`](https://docs.python-telegram-bot.org/en/stable/telegram.request.baserequest.html) or [`HTTPXRequest`](https://docs.python-telegram-bot.org/en/stable/telegram.request.httpxrequest.html).

 ## Example